E.2 Initial Recognition Exception

 - The cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity as appropriate) on that date.

-The IASB concluded that applying the amendments’ transition guidance would be less
+The IASB concluded that applying the amendments’ transition guidance

-on or after the beginning of the earliest comparative period.
+obligations on or after the beginning of the earliest comparative period.

 E.2.1 Before Adoption of the Amendments to IAS 12